Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Simulation Study

 \subsection{Scenarios}

 We generate 1000 event sequences for each of several scenarios.
-We consider event sequences of from max-autoregressive processes defined as
+We consider event sequences from max-autoregressive processes defined as

 where $Y_i$, $i=1,\dots,n$, are independent unit Fréchet random variables and $\theta \in \{0.5,0.6,\dots,1\}$ is the extremal index.
-In case of $\beta=1$, we consider the following distributions for the stochastically independent waiting times $W_i$, $i=1,\dots,n$: \begin{enumerate}[label = (\alph*)] \item Exponential distribution with mean equal to one. \item Dirac measure at point one (i.e., deterministic waiting times equal to one). \item Pareto distribution with stability parameter $\alpha = 1.5$ and mean equal to one but infinite variance. \item Pareto distribution with stability parameter $\alpha = 2.5$ and mean equal to one and finite variance. \end{enumerate} For $\beta < 1$ the waiting times are in the domain of a positively skewed sum-stable distribution with stability parameter $\beta \in \{0.5, \dots,0.9\}$.
-We consider these three distributions: \begin{enumerate}[label = (\roman*)] \item stable distribution \item Mittag-Leffler distribution and \item Pareto distribution with shift one. \end{enumerate}
+In case of $\beta=1$, we consider the following distributions for the stochastically independent waiting times $W_i$, $i=1,\dots,n$: \begin{enumerate}[label = (\alph*)] \item Exponential distribution with mean equal to one. \item Dirac measure at point one (i.e., deterministic waiting times equal to one). \item Pareto distribution with stability parameter $\alpha = 1.5$ and mean equal to one but infinite variance. \item Pareto distribution with stability parameter $\alpha = 2.5$, mean equal to one and finite variance. \end{enumerate} For $\beta < 1$ the waiting times are in the domain of a positively skewed sum-stable distribution with stability parameter $\beta \in \{0.5, \dots,0.9\}$.
+We consider these three distributions: \begin{enumerate}[label = (\roman*)] \item stable distribution, \item Mittag-Leffler distribution and \item Pareto distribution with shift one, \end{enumerate} such that the slowly varying component $L(n)$ of $b(n) = n^{1/\beta} L(n)$ is constant equal to one.
+Therefore, we consider $\rho = \sigma_u \cdot p(u)^{1/\beta} \approx 1$ instead of $\sigma_u \approx b(1/p(u)) = p(u)^{-1/\beta}$ as scaling parameter.
+More details regarding the waiting time distributions can be found in the supplementary material.
+For illustration, Figure~\ref{fig:sim2} shows the densities of the waiting time distributions presented above.